 Equipment Module Highlighting draws a coloured shape around every valve of every Equipment Module on the P&ID — one shape per valve, coloured by the module the valve belongs to.
-It's activated from the 🔧 Equipment Module Ribbon Highlight panel with a single toggle button.
+It is activated from the 🔧 Equipment Module Ribbon Highlight panel, and is also reachable from the Module ribbon's Highlight dropdown.
 The overlays are transient graphics — they appear only while AseptSoft is active, they leave no entities in the drawing, and they never end up in a saved DWG.

 💡 Why use highlighting?
 On a busy P&ID with dozens of valves, it is hard to tell at a glance which valve belongs to which Equipment Module.
 The highlights turn the relationship into a visual colour language — anyone reviewing the drawing, from process engineers to QA auditors, can see module membership instantly, and a one-click toggle switches between the "clean" view and the annotated view.